kudak3/Furniture-Shop-Backend/README.txt

-Restaurant System Web Application
+ Furniture Shop Web Application

 How to Run:
-1. Open a terminal and navigate to Restaurant-System folder
+1. Open a terminal and navigate to Furniture-Shop folder
 2. Run the following command to activate the virtual environment (on Linux)

 . venv/bin/activate